Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “I had to see it to believe it.
-An Electi of Luck with such an ability.
+An Electi of Luck possessing such an ability.
 Interesting.”

 Somehow, this demon seemed to have access to the memories of its host, which would make it difficult to fight.
 I couldn’t rely on the tricks that I had gained in Sanshiro because it probably knew all about them.

 “Tell me.
 Why her?
-Wouldn’t it have been more useful if you had just possessed me when you captured me?”
+Wouldn’t it have been more useful if you just possessed me when you had me in your grasp?”

 The Mage Demon eyed me for a moment before answering.

-“Electi and their masters cannot be possessed by another, simply put.
+“Electi and their masters cannot be possessed by another, so it seems.
 Their cores would clash.”

 “But enough of that.
 First, I should get rid of that eyesore that is hanging onto you.
 Somehow, her core is too pure!
 Not a speck of miasma to be seen!”

 The Mage Demon started rapidly firing the gun at us, littering the surroundings with Ice magic.
 Any moment to catch my breath was short-lived as I ducked and weaved while advancing.
 I had to do something, anything to get the demon out of her.
 Focusing hard on her every movement, I studied how I could disable her long enough to rip the demon out.

 Spears of ice stabbed into the ground around us, creating slick pools around where they landed.
 Knowing that a direct attack couldn’t hit us, the combined minds of Katsys and the demon would undoubtedly find some way to counter it.
 Doing my best not to slip on the icy ground, I continued moving forward, hoping to get close enough to disable her mana gate with a strike.
 However, I had paid too much attention to where ‘I’ would mess up and not to how Chrys’ luck could possess a loophole.